* Posts first-quarter profit vs loss a year earlier

 * KB Homes, other homebuilders shares rise

-The news sparked a rally in the stocks of U.S. homebuilders, with a 4 percent rise in the shares of No.3 Lennar Corp -- which is due to report first-quarter results on Thursday.
+KB Homes' better-than-expected results sent its shares up as much as 10 percent and sparked a rally in the stocks of U.S. homebuilders, including a 3 percent rise in the shares of No. 3 Lennar Corp, due to report results on Thursday.

-KB Home said on Wednesday its overall average selling price rose 12 percent in the first quarter ended Feb.
-28, with the West Coast outpacing the Southwest, Central and Southeast regions.
+Los Angeles-based KB Home said on Wednesday its overall average selling price rose 12 percent in the quarter ended Feb.
+28, with the 30 percent increase in the West Coast comfortably outpacing the rise in the Southwest, Central and Southeast regions.

 Analysts on average were expecting a profit of 8 cents per share, according to Thomson Reuters I/B/E/S.

-The company's overall deliveries fell 3 percent to 1,442 homes in the quarter.
+The company's overall deliveries fell 3 percent to 1,442 homes.
 While deliveries in the Southwest, Central and Southeast regions rose, deliveries slumped 32 percent in the West Coast, due to a lower backlog at the start of the quarter.

 KB Homes's backlog rose 4 percent to 2,880 homes as of the end of the quarter.

-Shares of the Los Angeles-based company were trading up 9 percent at $19.25 in morning trade on the New York Stock Exchange.
+Shares of KB Homes were trading up 7 percent at $18.93 in late afternoon trade on the New York Stock Exchange.
+They had touched a high of $19.43 earlier in the session.